-The commission’s mission is to identify, protect and preserve Hillsborough’s architectural resources and to educate the public about those resources and preservation in general.
-In its quasi-judicial role, the commission hears evidence, determines relevant facts and then applies the law as it concerns the exterior changes to or demolition of any properties as well as new construction in the district.
+The commission’s mission is to identify, protect and preserve Hillsborough’s architectural resources, and to educate the public about those resources and preservation in general.

 The commission meets at 7 p.m. the first Wednesday of each month in the Town Barn, located on the Town Hall campus at 101 E. Orange St. Access is from East Corbin Street.

 The Historic District includes the town’s commercial core and the surrounding residential neighborhoods.
 It contains more than 100 houses, churches and buildings from the 18th and 19th centuries.
 The district is listed on the National Register of Historic Places, and Hillsborough’s period of historic significance is pre-colonial to 1963.

 From Georgian- and Federal-style buildings dating to the late 1700s to contemporary construction, the district presents a visual history of Hillsborough’s development.
 Contributing to the district’s special character are the context and setting created by the district landscape and a variety of outbuildings, such as detached kitchens, carriage houses, garage, sheds, stables, smokehouses and barns.